MinecraftPlus/Website/content/en/status/steps/done/start.md

 ---
-Title: Start projektu
+Title: Project start
-Description: Od czegoś trzeba zacząć
+Description: We have to start somewhere
 Author: Wituch
 Date: 15-3-2020
 EndDate: 30-4-2020